ashhhh23/MyPortfolio/README.md

 ## 🚀**About Me**

-Final-year Electrical Power Engineering student (graduating June 2025) with a strong academic foundation, hands-on project experience, and a passion for innovative problem-solving.
+I am a final-year Electrical Power Engineering student (graduating June 2025) with a strong academic foundation, hands-on project experience, and a passion for innovative problem-solving.
 Seeking opportunities to apply technical skills, adaptability, and creativity in a forward-thinking organization.

 ## 🎓**Education**